Amine-Smahi/Frontend-Learning-Journey/README.md

 <h1 align="center">Frontend Learning Journey</h1>
-<p align="center">Some of the projects i made when starting to learn frontend web developement </p>
+<p align="center">The humble way i took to learn frontend web development </p>

 <h2>Summary</h2>

 * What is frontend
 * What this repository contains
-* How to run the project
+* How to run the projects
 * Resources & tutorials
 * CSS Frameworks
 * Credits